UtrechtUniversity/ricgraph/docs/ricgraph_containerized.md

 it needs to run, such as files and settings.
 It makes sure the application works the same on any computer.
-Podman is a tool for creating and running containers, and it is safe because it doesn’t need special permissions to work.
+Podman is a tool for creating and running containers, and it is safe because it doesn't need special permissions to work.
 This makes it a good choice for running programs quickly and reliably.

 Other Ricgraph install options are: